nrfconnect/Asset-Tracker-Template/docs/common/architecture.md

 1. The Main module schedules periodic triggers or responds to button presses reported on the `BUTTON_CHAN` channel
 2. When triggered either by timeout or button press, it requests location data from the Location module on the `LOCATION_CHAN` channel
-3. After location search is completed and reported on the `LOCATION_CHAN`, the main module requests sensor data from the Environmental module on the `ENVIRONMENTAL_CHAN` channel
+3. After location search is completed and reported on the `LOCATION_CHAN`, the Main module requests sensor data from the Environmental module on the `ENVIRONMENTAL_CHAN` channel
-4. Throughout the operation, the main module controls the LED module over the `LED_CHAN` channel to provide visual feedback about the system state
+4. Throughout the operation, the Main module controls the LED module over the `LED_CHAN` channel to provide visual feedback about the system state

 ### Module Architecture